Fees

 Placing an order that takes liquidity from the book = 0 USDC*

-Minting/Burning LP Tokens = 1 USDC
+Minting / Burning LP Tokens = 1 USDC

-Sequencer fees are only charged if the operation is successful.
-For example, if you submit a collateral withdrawal request that causes your account to be under-collateralized, you will not be charged fees for the failed action.
+For example, if you submit a collateral withdrawal request that causes your account to be under-collateralized, you will not be charged sequencer fees for the failed action.

-Gas Fees
+Network Gas Fees

 Vertex’s sequencer handles user interactions with the blockchain.
 As a result, users' sequencer fees are paid in lieu of gas and are akin to some combination of gas and “clearing fees” on a traditional exchange.